Kitware/ParaView/Documentation/release/dev/ioss-reader.md

 The Ioss reader has several advantages over the previous implementation.
 One of the major ones is that it uses the modern `vtkPartitionedDataSetCollection` as the output data-type instead of `vtkMultiBlockDataSet`.

+# Ioss reader for CGNS files

+In additional to Exodus, Ioss reader now supports reading CGNS files as well.
+Note, the reader only supports a subset of CGNS files that are generated using the Ioss library and hence may not work for all CGNS files.
+The CGNS reader is still the preferred way for reading all CGNS files.